-There is a common misconception that Colorbond cannot be painted.
-This is, in fact, a myth.
+There is a common misconception that Colorbond roofing cannot be painted.
+This is in fact, a myth.
 Colorbond can easily be restored and repainted, provided the correct paint is used, and the work is executed by a professional.

-Repainting a Colorbond roof requires a particular process and practice.
-Executing this process is not something a homeowner will be able to do alone.
-Restoring Colorbond roofing is within the scope of a licensed roofing contractor, and it’s important to look for someone who has the experience and knowledge in Colorbond roofing.
+To repaint and restore Colorbond roofing you should contact a licensed roofing contractor, and it’s important to look for someone who has the experience and knowledge in Colorbond roofing.

 There are now Colorbond roofs in Australia that are up to 50 years old.
 If you have an older roof, there are several signs to look out for to see if your roof is in need of repainting in order to prolong its life.
 These include:

 - The colour is starting to fade, or the surface has a chalky appearance

 - Stubborn stains have appeared that no amount of scouring will remove

 - The coating is starting to flake or bubble

 If the underlying steel is still in good condition, though, there’s no need to replace your roof or do a full roof restoration – a pressure clean and a fresh coat of paint may be all that’s needed to refresh your roof and boost your home’s curb appeal if you plan to sell.